-The employee should bring that conduct to the immediate attention of his or her manager, the Sexual Harassment Response Coordinator at (202) 994-6503, or the Equal Employment Opportunity and Employee Relations Office at (202) 994-9656
+The employee should bring that conduct to the immediate attention of his or her manager, the Sexual Harassment Response Coordinator at (202) 994-6503, or the Equal Employment Opportunity and Access Office at (202) 994-9656

 If any employee raises a concern of sexual harassment with a manager (regardless of whether the employee is under the supervision of the manager with whom the concern is raised) that manager should immediately discuss the issue with the Sexual Harassment Response Coordinator.

 If an employee asks a manager not to share his or her concerns with anyone else, the manager should encourage the employee to report the complaint or allow the manager to report the complaint.
 Often, assurance of appropriate confidentiality will ease the employee's reluctance to raise a concern.
 Please note that absolute confidentiality cannot be guaranteed; only confidentiality to the extent it is consistent with university policy and procedures can be assured.
 Regardless of the employee's request, managers must report allegations of unlawful harassment to the Equal Employment Opportunity and Access Office.

 The university will conduct a prompt and thorough review of the circumstances surrounding a reported incident.
 It will be kept confidential to the extent possible.

 If the investigation discloses that an individual has committed an act of discrimination or harassment, that individual will be subject to appropriate corrective or disciplinary action up to and including termination.

 Retaliation in any form against an employee who complains of discrimination or harassment,or who participates in an investigation of an allegation of discrimination or harassment, is strictly prohibited and will result in appropriate disciplinary action.